status-im/nim-chronos/tests/benchmark/readme.md

 * Prepare a directory inside `tests/benchmark/`
 * inside that directory prepare a `plaintext.dockerfile` and all necessary source code.
 * add a entry in `bot.nim` participants constant list with the directory name.

+## How to switch to multi thread mode?
+You can find a commented line in the source code of each framework to enable/disable multithread